Irfan Simons

 Accident & health broker portal

-The Accident & Health Portal is QBE North America's first online platform for brokers and policyholders to manage policies and make payments digitally.
-Previously, policyholders had to send cheques by post, a slow, manual process that created unnecessary admin on both sides and was error prone.
+The Accident & Health Portal is QBE North America’s first online platform for brokers and policyholders to manage policies and make payments.
+Before this, policyholders posted cheques or paid by bank transfer.
+Bank transfers were hard to match to specific policies, payments were often incorrect, and the process created extra admin on both sides.

-I led design end to end, from requirement gathering and stakeholder interviews through to design, prototyping, and usability testing.
-Working closely with the product owner, BA, and engineering team, we created two connected portals.
-One for brokers and one for QBE’s internal admins.
+I led the design from discovery to testing.
+I worked with the product owner, BA, and engineering team to create two connected portals, one for brokers and one for internal admins.

 Accident & health sign-in